ingeno/aws-validation/ecs/acimtl/acimtl-partner-response.md

 - Git with container image tags corresponding to Git commit SHAs, ensuring traceability from code commit to deployed infrastructure.

 Description of CI/CD tooling to automate updates to underlying workloads:
 - GitHub Actions workflows orchestrate the deployment pipeline, integrating with AWS services to automate ECS task definition updates and service deployments.
-Zero manual changes permitted in production environment - all modifications flow through the version-controlled Infrastructure deployment pipeline.
+Zero manual changes permitted in production environment - all modifications flow through the version-controlled Infrastructure deployment pipeline."

 ## ECS-003: Task Definition Families for Singular Business Purpose